Government of West Virginia: Legislative branch

+The law of West Virginia, as determined and enacted by the legislature, is set out in the West Virginia Code.
+The common law of England, "so far as it is not repugnant to the principles of the Constitution of this state", continues to apply in the state, except to the extent that it was amended by "the General Assembly of Virginia" before 1863 or subsequently by the state legislature.

 Executive branch

 The chief executive of West Virginia is the governor of West Virginia, who is elected to a four-year term at the same time as presidential elections.
 The governor is sworn in the January following the November election.
 A governor may only serve two consecutive terms.
 A term-limited governor may subsequently run for additional terms, but an interceding election must occur.
 Patrick Morrisey became governor on January 13, 2025.

 In addition to the governor, there are five other directly elected executive offices: